How to Begin to Heal From Your Emotional Trauma

 What are some of your protective parts?
 Do you have an inner critic who badgers you no matter what you try to do?
 Or a nurturing part who takes care of everyone but you so that you don’t have to feel your probably uncomfortable or unpleasant emotions?
 Or a mean part who protects you from getting hurt by other people by keeping them at bay?
 Or a controlling part who manages your life and all of the people in it so as to prevent things from going awry?

-Steps to Begin to Heal From Your Emotional Wounds
+Steps to Begin to Heal from Your Emotional Wounds

 1. Get into a space of openness, kindness, and curiosity.
 The steps to come are somewhat of an inner dialogue that takes place between you and you, and it’s all about communicating with, understanding, and building a relationship with a part of you that has taken on a protective role in your inner family.
 And just like people in the external world, the people or parts in your internal world are much more likely to share and open up to you if they are approached with openness and kindness.